owncoral/pgzod/README.md

 <!-- GETTING STARTED -->
 ## 2. Getting Started

-The best way to run `pgzod` is by installing it globally or using it through `npx`.
+The best way to run PGZod is by installing it globally or using it through `npx`.

 * npm
   ```sh